BIRDS FOR SALE

 They take 28 days to hatch and we leave them with their parents until the pin feathers show and they have their eyes open.

-We will be hand raising ALL and if you are after a specific sex we take bloods and DNA test the results generally take two weeks.
-DNA birds are $400 First lot came back six girls 6 boys. and YES most want Boys!
-Some are ready to go to their new homes.
+We will be hand raising ALL and if you are after a specific sex we take bloods and DNA test the results generally take two weeks for the results.
+YES most people want Boys!
+But girls can talk and make just as nice pets.

 Females Males Eggs Breeding season starts again in June July So babies will be available at 12 weeks.